cfchou/hakyll_site/posts/2013-05-13-builder-in-filter.md

-Now adding `filter` for Q collection:
+Now add `filter` for Q collection:

     trait QLike[+A, +Repr]
       extends HasNewBuilderRepr[A, Repr] {